sizeru/digipedal/README.md

-# Documentation For Our Prototype
+# A Digital Guitar Pedal
+This is a digital guitar pedal which can be controlled from a handheld device.
+Created by Nathan, Jay, Joseph, and Christian as our final project for HCI.

+## Goal
+- To create digital pedals.

-## Our Resources On Hand
+## Resources On Hand
 - a Rapsberry Pi 1B+.
 [Datasheet here](https://www.raspberrypi.com/documentation/computers/processors.html).
 - a dream

-## Resource Analysis
+## Resource Details
-- **SoC Hardware**: RPi 1B+ contains an ARM BCM2835 SoC.
-This SoC contains many modules, such as the RAM, the CPU, the GPU, etc.
+- **SoC**: RPi 1B+ contains a BCM2835 SoC.
+This is an SoC from Broadcom that contains many modules, including: RAM, CPU, GPU, etc.
-- **Peripherals**: We have USB input and output.
-We could use these for an ADC and a DAC in order to get sound in and out of the RPi (analog-to-digital converter & digital-to-analog converter).
+- **I/O**: The RPi 1B+ has 2 USB ports.
+This is the easiest way I can see to get sound in and out of the RPi.
+We would need to use an ADC & DAC (analog-to-digital converter & digital-to-analog converter).
-- **CPU Clock Speed**: The BCM2835 documentation states that the CPU is clocked at 250MHz, with a nominal clock of 150MHz.
-Although the processor states iruns at 700MHz.
-I'm not sure what a nominal clock is, but I'll use the lowest number (150MHz) as our hard limit.
+- **CPU Clock Speed**: There is conflicting information in terms of clock rate.
+Raspberry Pi says that the B+ has a 700MHz clock.
+The BCM2835 documentation states that the CPU is clocked at 250MHz, and also that it has a nominal clock of 150MHz.
+I'm not sure what a nominal clock is, but we should use the lowest number provided to be safe.
+This means, for all intents and purposes, our CPU has a 150MHz clock.
-- **Audio Requirement**: CD audio is 16bit, 44.1kHz.
-The upper limit of human hearing is rougly ~20kHz.
-The Nyquist frequency for this would be 40kHz.
-So CDs give just a bit of headroom.
-The 16 bits are used for amplitude (aka loudness).
-- **RAM**: The RPi has 500MB of RAM.
-More importantly it has 128KB L2 cache, 16KB L1 data cache, 16KB L1 instruction cache.
+- **RAM**: The RPi has 500MB of RAM, 128KB L2 cache, 16KB L1 data cache, 16KB L1 instruction cache.

+## Targets
+- **Audio I/O**: @ 16bit, 44.1kHz.
+This is what CDs use.
+It is above the Nyquist frequency for the limits of human hearing, and it provides sufficient dynamic range for volume.
+- **Effect Choice**: Users should be able to switch their effect and settings for their effect in real time.
+- **Stretch Goal: Pedalboard**: Users can string multiple effects into another.
+This may be difficult.

-## Limit Analysis
+## Limitations
-- Assume we can only reliable use 1/3rd of the nominal CPU voltage (due to OS overhead, ssh servers, etc.) - so 50MHz.
+- **~1100 CPU cycles per audio sample**: Arbitrarily assumes we can only use about 1/3rd of the CPU clock (due to OS overhead, SSH overhead, WiFi overhead, etc.).
+50MHz / 44.1kHz = 1133 cycles
-- We have a budget of ~1000 CPU cycles per audio sample to run our effect.
-This is our required throughput.
-And should be more than enough.
-- Having some latency is okay.
-Many effects will buffer previous samples and add them to the current sample.
-(For example, reverb, delay, etc).
-- 16KB data cache & 2B amplitude means we can have (at minimum) an 8K sample buffer fully in L1 cache, and a 64K sample buffer fully in L2 cache.
-This translates to a 0.18s buffer in L1 or a 1.45s buffer in L2.
-Not sure what these cache hit latencies are yet for L1 & L2, as these may eat a significant chunk of our budget.
-Are larger buffer is often not necessary, except for effects like delay, which will replay audio over and over again.

-## Limits In Short
-- ~1000 cycle budget per input audio sample
-- ~0.18s buffer in L1 cache
-- ~1.45s buffer in L2 cache
+- **~0.13s buffer in L1 cache**: With 16 bit (2B) samples, and a 16KB data cache, we can store 8k samples in the L1 cache.
+Arbitrarily assuming 4KB overhead for shenanigains by other programs, this brings us down to 6k samples in L1 cache.
+6k / 44.1kHz = 0.13s
+- **~1.4s buffer in L2 cache**: Should all data exist in the L2 cache, w will be able to store 64k samples, translating to about 1.4s.

 ## Pedals
 Sorted by how distinct, interesting, and plausible they are.
 A handful of pedals (3-5) is our goal for this project.